lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ### Second Implementation Option

-Our second implementation strategy requires the Lead Attester to merge all certificate chains into a single EvidenceBundle containing a single de-duplicated sequence of CertificateAlternatives structures.
+Our second implementation option requires the Lead Attester to merge all certificate chains into a single EvidenceBundle containing a single de-duplicated sequence of CertificateAlternatives structures.
 This means that each EvidenceBundle is self-contained and any EvidenceStatement can be verified using